liveaverage/baruwa/ROADMAP.md

 + External authentication (LDAP, OAUTH, YUBIKEY)
 + Archiving to message store (CouchDB)
 + Download reports as PDF via the interface
++ Create packages for FreeBSD, OpenBSD and NetBSD

 Milestone 2.1.0
 --